Flight-Free-UK/flight_free_uk_website/source/posts/is-it-better-to-be-vegan-or-give-up-flying.html.markdown

 When we look at the individual picture, the numbers are even more stark.
 While reducing or cutting your meat intake can do wonders for lowering your carbon footprint, with estimates suggesting that you can [save a full tonne of CO2 per year by going vegan](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4372775/), taking a flight anywhere outside Europe can immediately heap it back on.

+> "The savings made through adopting a vegan diet are quickly extinguished."

 Per passenger, a trip (return) to the east coast of the USA will generate between [1.3 and 1.9 tonnes CO2](https://flightemissionmap.org/).
 For the west coast, it would be above 2 tonnes.
 Heading the other way, a holiday in the popular tourist destination of Bangkok will add 2.5 tonnes to your emissions, and if you're going as far as New Zealand, well, it's closer to 5 tonnes.
 The savings made through adopting a vegan diet are quickly extinguished – and then some.

 #### We use a graph on the [Why Flight Free](https://flightfree.co.uk/why_flight_free/) page of our website that shows how one return flight from the UK to Bali produces many more emissions per passenger than eating meat for a year.